samirgonzalez/framework/README.md

 ## The AAA Methodology in Steps

-AAA follows a systematic process from business problem to production deployment.
+AAA follows a systematic process from business problem to production deployment, with integrated budget and cost management throughout the architecture lifecycle.

 ```mermaid
 graph TD